-During your apprenticeship, you’ll train with a college or training provider (off-the-job training), but also importantly with your employer in the office and onsite (on-the-job training).
 The whole training programme will take around four years to complete.
+You’ll train with a college or training provider (off-the-job training), but also importantly with your employer in the office and on site (on-the-job training).

 At the end of your apprenticeship, you’ll need to complete what’s called an ‘end-point assessment’ which puts all of your learning and skills to the test.